vicky-sunshine/SOA_flip_flap/README.md

 ###Installing Basic HW files

+First, make sure you have `git` installed (see our class notes) on your machine.

-To install the files needed to start this homework project, you must do:
+Then, install the files needed to start this homework project:

     $ git clone https://github.com/ISS-SOA/FlipFlap_HW.git